anhnguyendepocen/aha2019-graphics-r/_notes/graphics01.md

 - [ggplot2 aesthetic vignette](https://cran.r-project.org/web/packages/ggplot2/vignettes/ggplot2-specs.html)
 - R help pages: type something like `?geom_point` for help

-Of course, you can also ask me any questions you may have!
+Of course, you can also ask us any questions you may have!